Authoritarian socialism: Utopian socialism

-The first major fictional work that proposed an authoritarian socialist state was Edward Bellamy's novel Looking Backward which depicted a bureaucratic socialist utopia.
-Bellamy distanced himself from radical socialist values and in many ways his ideal society still imitated many of the systems in late 19th century United States.
-However, his book served as the inspiration for a mass political movement called nationalism within the United States in the late 1800s.
-Those Nationalist Clubs, so called because of their desire to nationalize industry, were strong supporters of the populists, who wanted the nationalisation of the railroad and telegraph systems.
-Despite their propaganda and involvement in politics, the nationalist movement began to decline in 1893 due to the financial difficulties of its main publications and Bellamy's failing health and essentially disappeared by the turn of the century.
-In the society depicted in the novel, private property has been abolished in favor of state ownership, social classes were eliminated and all work which was minimal and relatively easy was done voluntarily by all citizens between the ages of 21 and 45.
+The first major fictional work that proposed an authoritarian socialist state was Edward Bellamy's novel Looking Backward, which depicted a bureaucratic socialist utopia.
+Bellamy distanced himself from radical socialist values, and in many ways, his ideal society still imitated many of the systems in the late 19th century United States.
+However, his book inspired a mass political movement called nationalism within the United States in the late 1800s.
+Those Nationalist Clubs, so named because of their desire to nationalize industry, were strong supporters of the populists, who wanted the nationalisation of the railroad and telegraph systems.
+Despite their propaganda and involvement in politics, the nationalist movement began to decline in 1893 due to the financial difficulties of its main publications and Bellamy's failing health, which essentially disappeared by the turn of the century.
+In the society depicted in the novel, private property has been abolished in favor of state ownership, social classes were eliminated, and all minimal and relatively easy work was done voluntarily by all citizens between the ages of 21 and 45.
 Workers were rewarded and recognized via a ranking system based on the army.
 The government is the most powerful and respected institution, necessary for providing and maintaining this utopia.
 Arthur Lipow identifies the bureaucratic ruling of this ideal society as a quasi-military organisation of both economic and social relations.
 Bellamy elevated the modern military as a catalyst for national interest.

 The biggest critique of Bellamy's society is that it is based on the idea of socialism from above.
-The regime is imposed on the people by an expert elite and there is no democratic control or individual liberty.
+The regime is imposed on the people by an expert elite, and there is no democratic control or individual liberty.
 Lipow argues that this inherently leads to authoritarianism, writing: "If the workers and the vast majority were a brutish mass, there could be no question of forming a political movement out of them nor of giving them the task of creating a socialist society.
 The new institutions would not be created and shaped from below but would, of necessity, correspond to the plan laid down in advance by the utopian planner".